MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 Updating Community Health Units
 ++++++++++++++++++++++++++++++++++++++++
-Updating a community health Unit is similar to the adding process
+Updating a community health Unit is similar to the adding a community health unit process

 Approved/Rejected Community Health Units
 ++++++++++++++++++++++++++++++++++++++++++++
-Just the facilities, a created/updated community health unit has to be approved by the CHRIO.
+Just like the facilities, a created/updated community health unit has to be approved by the CHRIO before the updated details can be seen by the public.
+*However, this applies for community health units that have been approved before.
+For community health units that have not been been approved, updates made to them reflect on the public immediately.*

 To list the approved units, the SCHRIO should click on the ``approved units`` tab from the side bar.
-Similary to list the rejected community health units, the SCHRIO clicks on the ``rejected units`` tab on the side bar.
+Similary, to list the rejected community health units, the SCHRIO clicks on the ``rejected units`` tab on the side bar.

 .. figure:: /_images/schrio/8_d_chu_approved_rejected.png